gorilli-team/kommander.ai2/README.md

 # Kommander.ai Prototype

 Kommander.ai is a prototype built with **Next.js** and **TypeScript** that demonstrates a dashboard for FAQ management, file uploads and a chat interface powered by OpenAI.
 Uploaded files are stored in MongoDB GridFS and the text from the most recent upload is extracted on demand using `pdf-parse` or `mammoth`.
 The chatbot uses the FAQs together with that extracted text when generating a reply.
+Responses rely on relevant snippets pulled from the document rather than any stored summaries.

 ## Setup